Build-On-Save

 Add a “check” step to your build.zig

-This part is more deeply tied to your specific project but the gist is the following: whatever you do to define your main executable / module / library, you do it again in a new step named check.
+This part is more deeply tied to your specific project but the gist is the following: whatever you do to define your main executable or library, you do it again in a new step named check.

 I’ll use for this example the executable definition step you get generated automatically from zig init